mainul12/learningC/C/learning area/notes.md

 - C has four types of scope: file, block, function prototype, and function.
 - Objects have a storage duration that determines their lifetime.
 Altogether, four storage durations are available: automatic, static, thread, and allocated.
     - a sublist?
         - objects of automatic storage duration are declared within a block or as a function parameter.
+The lifetime of these objects begins when the block in which they’re declared begins execution, and ends when execution of the block ends.
+If the block is entered recursively, a new object is created each time, each with its own storage.
              - a sub sub sub list?